If you're a woman over 40, you may be wondering if you're ever going to get your sex drive back.

 Of course these are some of the physical factors behind low sex drive.
 Your diet, nutrient absorption and lifestyle can have a big impact too.
 And of course there are emotional factors to consider, as well as the obvious physical attraction to your partner.

 But balancing your hormones, especially after 40, can be a game changer.

-Here are my top tips on balancing your hormones to boost your libido;
+Here are some natural ways to balance your hormones to boost your libido;

 1. Chill out – reducing your stress levels can balance your cortisol and boost your energy, mood and sex hormone production.
 Try a daily mindfulness meditation (just 10 mins can make a difference).